felipealvarez7600/YAML-Parser/README.md

 * The `parseSequence` method should be implemented in `AbstractYamlParser` and available to both subclasses `YamlParserReflect` and `YamlParserCojen`.

-Implement unit tests that verify the lazy behavior of the `parseSequence` method.
+Unit tests were implemented to verify the lazy behavior of the `parseSequence` method.

-Use the `@YamlConvert` annotation to associate a function that checks the moment when the elements of the sequence are produced.
+We used the `@YamlConvert` annotation to associate a function that checks the moment when the elements of the sequence are produced.

-**You should test and verify the correct behavior for both `YamlParserReflect` and `YamlParserCojen`.**
+**We tested and verified the correct behavior for both `YamlParserReflect` and `YamlParserCojen`.**

 ## 3.2

-Implement two new methods, `parseFolderEager(path: String): List<T>` and `parseFolderLazy(path: String): Sequence<T>`, which return a list or a lazy sequence, respectively.
+We implemented two new methods, `parseFolderEager(path: String): List<T>` and `parseFolderLazy(path: String): Sequence<T>`, which return a list or a lazy sequence, respectively.
 Each element in the list or sequence is the result of applying `parseObject` to the content of each file in the folder specified by `path`.

-Implement unit tests that demonstrate whether a change in a file during an iteration over the result of `parseFolder...` is visible or not, depending on whether the lazy or eager approach is used.
+We implemented unit tests that demonstrate whether a change in a file during an iteration over the result of `parseFolder...` is visible or not, depending on whether the lazy or eager approach is used.

 Assume that all files have YAML representations of objects of the same type.
 Throw an exception if the YAML object is incompatible with `T`.

-**You should test and verify the correct behavior for both `YamlParserReflect` and `YamlParserCojen`.**
+**We tested and verified the correct behavior for both `YamlParserReflect` and `YamlParserCojen`.**